Chapter 16 - Physical HazardsChapter 16 - Physical Hazards

 - Because of its wide flammability range and ease of ignition, special safety measures must be invoked when using liquid hydrogen.

-- Liquid hydrogen must be transferred by helium pressurization in properly designed transfer lines in order to avoid contact with air.
+- Liquid hydrogen must be transferred by helium pressurization in properly designed transfer lines to avoid contact with air.
 Properly constructed and certified vacuum insulated transfer lines should be used.

 - Only trained personnel familiar with liquid hydrogen properties, equipment, and operating procedures are permitted to perform transfer operations.
 Transfer lines in liquid hydrogen service must be purged with helium or gaseous hydrogen, with proper precautions, before using.